 Note: As stated in B-103, Boards must use the term “child care scholarships” in public outreach, provider outreach, educational materials, and public-facing website information.
 The term “child care subsidies” is used throughout the Child Care Services Guide to align with the language in Chapter 809.

-Child experiencing homelessness—Children who are homeless, as defined in the McKinney-Vento Act (42 United States Code [USC]11434(a)), Subtitle VII-B, §725, are “individuals who lack a fixed, regular, and adequate nighttime residence.”
+Child experiencing homelessness—Children who are homeless, as defined in the McKinney-Vento Act (42 United States Code 11434a; Public Law 100-77, as amended by Public Law 107-110, Subtitle B, §725), are “individuals who lack a fixed, regular, and adequate nighttime residence.”

 Child with disabilities—A child who has a physical or mental impairment that substantially limits one or more major life activities, has a record of such impairment, or is regarded as having such an impairment.
 Major life activities include, but are not limited to, caring for oneself; performing manual tasks; walking; hearing; seeing, speaking, or breathing; learning; and working.